Rolls-Royce Silver Dawn

 The Rolls-Royce Silver Dawn is a full-size luxury car that was produced by Rolls-Royce at their Crewe works between 1949 and 1955.
 It was the first Rolls-Royce car to be offered with a factory built body which it shared, along with its chassis, with the Bentley Mark VI until 1952 and then the Bentley R Type until production finished in 1955.
 The car was first introduced as an export only model.
-The left hand drive manual transmission models had a column gear change, while right hand drives had a floor change by the door. officially available on the home market, from October 1953.
+The left hand drive manual transmission models had a column gear change, while right hand drives had a floor change by the door.
+In the British home market the Silver Dawn only became available from October 1953, with the introduction of the model corresponding to the Bentley R Type.